Jaevent/cse15l-lab-reports/week-5-lab-report.md

 ![image](https://user-images.githubusercontent.com/114322700/198939252-2e32207b-2479-4596-98a6-21353c3914aa.png)

 ## `grep`:
 The grep command find patterns in any line of a file.
+This is particularly useful in finding keywords in files.
 Below are images of `grep` being used as the command and its output.

 command: